AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/legacy-dashboards/using-marketo-measures-reporting-platform/faq.md

 **When loading Discover, why do I see a 401 error stating "You are not authenticated to view this page"?**

 [!DNL Marketo Measure Discover] requires third-party cookies to display properly.
-To use Discover, please enable third-party cookies in your browser and refresh the page.
+To use Discover, enable third-party cookies in your browser and refresh the page.

 >[!NOTE]
 >